hashicorp/otto/website/source/intro/vs/docker.html.md

 The Otto workflow is not bound by the underlying technology: it supports a containerized workload as easily as a completely virtualized workload.
-More importantly, it easily supports hybrid environments.
-Docker tooling is tied directly to Docker containers, Docker hosts, etc. Otto is built to support any underlying technology paradigms: virtualization, containerization, etc.
+Docker tooling is tied directly to Docker containers, Docker hosts, etc. Otto is built to support multiple underlying technology paradigms: virtualization, containerization, etc.

 In addition to this: the Docker tools on their own aren't enough to build